syncfusion-content/javascript-docs/js/Grid/Scrolling.md

 ---
 # Scrolling

+# Scrolling

 Scrolling can be enabled by setting the [`allowScrolling`](https://help.syncfusion.com/api/js/ejgrid#members:allowscrolling "allowScrolling") as `true`.
 The height and width can be set to grid by using the properties [`scrollSettings.height`](https://help.syncfusion.com/api/js/ejgrid#members:scrollsettings-height "scrollSettings.height") and [`scrollSettings.width`](https://help.syncfusion.com/api/js/ejgrid#members:scrollsettings-width "scrollSettings.width") respectively.

+The height and width can be set in percentage and pixel.
+The default value for [`height`](https://help.syncfusion.com/api/js/ejgrid#members:scrollsettings-height "height") and [`width`](https://help.syncfusion.com/api/js/ejgrid#members:scrollsettings-width "width") in the [`scrollSettings`](https://help.syncfusion.com/api/js/ejgrid#members:scrollsettings "scrollSettings") is 0 and `auto` respectively.

 N> If [`width`](https://help.syncfusion.com/api/js/ejgrid#members:scrollsettings-width "width") and [`height`](https://help.syncfusion.com/api/js/ejgrid#members:scrollsettings-height "height") is not defined in the [`scrollSettings`](https://help.syncfusion.com/api/js/ejgrid#members:scrollsettings "scrollSettings") property then the horizontal and vertical scrollbar is enabled, only when the grid width exceeds the browser width.